 The Message of Christ and the Apostles

 In the Old Testament, God sent His Spirit into the prophets, for God was the Lord.
-But after Christ resurrected and was made the Lord, He received this authority and breathed His Spirit into His disciples, saying “receive the Holy Spirit, he whose sins you forgive, are forgiven” (John 20:22–23).
-Christ was the Holy Spirit of whom God said, “do not provoke Him, for He will not pardon your transgressions” (Exodus 23:21).
+But after Christ resurrected and was made the Lord, He received this authority and breathed His Spirit into His disciples, saying, “Receive the Holy Spirit.
+He whose sins you forgive, they are forgiven” (John 20:22–23).
+Christ was the Holy Spirit of whom God said, “Do not provoke Him, for He will not pardon your transgressions” (Exodus 23:21).

 The Apostle Peter

 Peter called the Holy Spirit of the Old Testament “the Spirit of Christ.”
-He was actually the only Apostle who used the expression “Spirit of Christ,” when speaking of the Holy Spirit in the Old Testament.
+He was the only Apostle who used the expression “Spirit of Christ” when speaking of the Holy Spirit in the Old Testament.

 The Apostle Paul

-Paul wrote to the Gentiles, who were unfamiliar with the expression “the Word” in the Jewish Targumim.
+Paul wrote for the Gentiles, who were unfamiliar with the expression “the Word” in the Jewish Targumim.

-Therefore, Paul called the Spirit of Christ, “the Spirit.”
-John also used the expression “the Spirit” several times in Revelation, where the Spirit of Christ also said, “hear what the Spirit says to the Churches.”
+Therefore, Paul called the Spirit of Christ “the Spirit.”
+John also used the expression “the Spirit” several times in the Book of Revelation, where the Spirit of Christ also said, “Hear what the Spirit says to the Churches.”

-- Paul equated the Spirit of ELOHIM to Jesus Christ in 1 Corinthians 10:2–4: “all were baptized into Moses in the cloud and in the sea, all ate the same spiritual food, and all drank the same spiritual drink.
+- In 1 Corinthians 10:2–4, Paul equated the Spirit of ELOHIM to Jesus Christ: “All were baptized into Moses in the cloud and in the sea, all ate the same spiritual food, and all drank the same spiritual drink.
 For they drank of that spiritual Rock that followed them, and that Rock was Christ.”
-In the Old Testament, Christ Himself was “the Spiritual drink” that they drank, the Spirit of ELOHIM.
+In the Old Testament, Christ Himself was “the Spiritual drink” that they drank—the Spirit of ELOHIM.

 - In 1 Corinthians 15:45–49, Paul called Christ “a life-giving Spirit,” saying, “‘The first man Adam became a living being.’
-The last Adam 3 became a life-giving Spirit . . .
-And as we have borne the image of dust, we shall also bear the image of the heavenly.”4
+The last Adam 2 became a life-giving Spirit . . .
+And as we have borne the image of dust, we shall also bear the image of the heavenly”3

-In 2 Corinthians 3:17 and 18, Paul brought out the message of Genesis 1, saying,
+In 2 Corinthians 3:17 and 18, Paul brought the message of Genesis 1, saying:

-By “the same image,” Paul spoke of God’s plan in Genesis 1:26, “Let Us make man in Our image.”
+In Genesis 1:26, by “the same image,” Paul spoke of God’s plan: “Let Us make man in Our image.”

 Christ was the Spirit who would complete the plan of salvation to make man into His image.

 - In Acts 28:25, Paul said the words spoken by the Lord of Hosts in Isaiah 6:9 were spoken by the Holy Spirit.
-This Holy Spirit was the Spirit of Christ, who was the Word, God’s speaker, and the image of the invisible God, who Isaiah saw.
+This Holy Spirit was the Spirit of Christ, who was the Word, God’s speaker, and the image of the invisible God whom Isaiah saw.

 The Apostle John

 The Apostle John explained Christ as the Word.
-He was simply following the message of the Old Testament, which the Jewish people were very familiar with.
+He was simply following the message of the Old Testament, with which the Jewish people were very familiar.

 The Message of the Targumim

 The equation of the Word and the Holy Spirit of the Old Testament was clearly demonstrated in the Targumim.
-Jonathan ben Uziel clearly made this connection in his translation of the prophets.
+Jonathan ben Uzziel clearly made this connection in his translation of the prophets.

 We might wonder if there was really ONE Holy Spirit received by all the prophets in the Old Testament.
-Was the Spirit poured on the 70 elders in the Book of Numbers really the Spirit of Christ, or just some kind of Spirit?
+Was the Spirit poured on the seventy elders in the Book of Numbers, really the Spirit of Christ, or just some kind of spirit?

-Philo said that Moses was “inspired and filled with the Holy Spirit”(On the Life of Moses, II, LI, 291).
+Philo said that Moses was “inspired and filled with the Holy Spirit”4.
 In Numbers 11:17, we read, “I will take of the Spirit that is on you and put the same on them.”

-The Jerusalem Targum fragments and the Targum Neofiti use the expression “the Holy Spirit” to describe this Spirit poured on the elders in Numbers 11:17, 25, 26, 28, 29 and so on.
+The Jerusalem Targum fragments and the Targum Neofiti use the expression “the Holy Spirit” to describe this spirit poured on the elders in Numbers 11:17, 25, 26, 28, 29, and so on.
 Therefore, Paul’s statement that Christ was the Spiritual Rock that the Israelites drank was clearly understood by the Jews.
-They believed there was only ONE Holy Spirit that they all drank.
+They believed there was only ONE Holy Spirit, which they all drank.

-Jonathan ben Uziel translated Spirit, and Holy Spirit, as “the Word”
+Jonathan ben Uzziel translated Spirit and Holy Spirit as “the Word”

-Jonathan ben Uzziel, the writer of the Targum of the Prophets, lived 30 years before the birth of Christ.
-His paraphrase was considered by the Jewish Synagogue to be inspired by God.
+Jonathan ben Uzziel, the writer of the Targum of the Prophets, lived thirty years before the birth of Christ.
+His paraphrase was considered by the Jewish synagogue to be inspired by God.
 He was personally surrounded by Jewish legends.
 From the Babylonian Talmud (A.D.
 200–400), Tract Megilla, we read that Jonathan ben Uzziel wrote his Targum under the supervision of Haggai, Zechariah, and Malachi.
 We also read, “Then the ground of Palestine trembled (as if shaken by an earthquake) four hundred Parsaoth square, and a heavenly voice was heard: ‘Who are these who have revealed My Mystery to man?’”
-Also from the Babylonian Talmud, Tract Sukkah, we are told: “Jo. ben Uzziel was a worthy of the Shekina (the Holy Spirit) which rested upon him, as he did upon our teacher Moses.
-He was such a holy man, that when he studied the law the birds who flew over his head were burnt to death.”
+Also from the Babylonian Talmud, Tract Sukkah, we are told, “Jo. ben Uzziel was worthy of the Shekina (the Holy Spirit), which rested upon him, as he did upon our teacher Moses.
+He was such a holy man that, when he studied the law, the birds who flew over his head were burnt to death.”